dhemery/cwd.dhemery.com/source/_drafts/maintainability.md

 So

-  - Name every important idea.
+  - Name every important idea well.
   - Eliminate duplication.
-  - Put code where you will look for it.
+  - Put code where people will look for it.

 # The importance of expressive names